beveridges/practice-app/DATABASE_EXPLANATION.md

 - `notifications_enabled` - Boolean flag

 **Relationships**:
-- **Has many**: Equipment (cascade delete)
+- **Has many**: Instrument (cascade delete)
-- When user is deleted → all equipment is automatically deleted
+- When user is deleted → all instrument is automatically deleted

 **Operation**:
 - Created automatically on backend startup if none exists